sheddyranking/Turtle-Graphics-/README.md

 An overview of Turtle Graphics with python

 NOTE:
-when writting a program that involes 'turtle', don't name your file turtle.py, because when importing it will import the file instead of the packages
+when writting a program that involes 'turtle', don't name your file turtle.py, because when importing it will import the file instead of the packages.